BLCM/bl3mods/TheGigaMaster/Varkid Evolution Increase/README.md

 On normal mode, evolution chance is increased by ~50%, and on TVHM, evolution chance is ~doubled.

-No health adjustments were made, only changes to evolution rate were adjusted.
+No health adjustments were made, only changes to evolution chances were adjusted.

 ## Normal Mode